What a Cloned Ferret Means for Species Conservation

 How cloning works

-Cloning occurs in nature when living organisms create a genetically identical offspring to themselves through asexual reproduction, and is wide spread amongst many types of bacteria and plants, such as blueberries.
+Cloning occurs in nature when living organisms create genetically identical offspring to themselves through asexual reproduction, and is widespread amongst many types of bacteria and plants, such as blueberries.
 Whether polyembryony, when multiple embryos develop from the same fertilized egg, is considered cloning is still debated in the scientific community.
-The offspring are nearly genetically indistinguishable from one another , but not from their parents.
-Identical twins occur fairly rarely in humans, whereas other vertebrates rely on it constantly: the nine-banded armadillo, for example, always gives birth to identical quadruplets.
+The offspring are nearly genetically indistinguishable from one another, but not from their parents.
+In humans, identical twins are relatively rare, but in some vertebrates, such as the nine-banded armadillo, producing genetically identical offspring is the norm; this species consistently gives birth to identical quadruplets.

-Although splitting embryos in the lab has been routinely achieved, artificial cloning of the kind performed to produce Elizabeth Ann is more complicated.
-It involves transferring DNA from somatic cells (meaning non-reproductive cells) to viable unfertilized eggs, a scientific process first performed in 1924 by Nobel laureate Hans Spemann and embryologist Hilde Mangolde.
-Scientists extracted Willa’s DNA from the skin cells cryopreserved at the Frozen Zoo, removed an egg from a live female ferret donor, and replaced the genetic material found in the egg with Willa’s.
-The process is called somatic cell nuclear transfer and was first successfully used in reproductive cloning in 1996, with the famed birth of Dolly the sheep.
+Scientists extracted Willa’s DNA from cryopreserved skin cells stored at the Frozen Zoo, then removed an egg from a live female ferret donor, and replaced the genetic material found in the egg with Willa’s.
+This process, called somatic cell nuclear transfer, was first used successfully in 1996 to clone Dolly the sheep.

 Risks of cloning